jhallen/radioanalyzer/README.md

 I'm using Lattice's $99 ECP5 evaluation board, which includes a one year license for Lattice Diamond for the LFE5UM5G-85 FPGA.
-This version of the ECP5 (one which include high speed serdes) normally requires a subscription license.
+This version of the ECP5 (one which includes high speed serdes) normally requires a subscription license.
 I intend to use the LFE5U FPGA in the final product, which does not require a subscription license.